Explosions Heard on Israeli-Syria Border, Israeli Emergency Sirens Activated

 — Wael 🇸🇾 (@WaelAlRussi) May 9, 2018

-Tensions in the area spurred the Israel Defense Forces to send military vehicles, troops, and missile interceptors to Golan.
+Tensions in the area spurred the Israel Defense Forces to send military vehicles, troops, and missile interceptors to Golan Heights earlier in the day.
+Israel had been on high alert already after the country claimed to detect unusual "Iranian activity" in Syria.

 — Mete Sohtaoğlu (@metesohtaoglu) May 9, 2018